SlavaYus/Database/README.md

-This project is a model of database, which collects various events.
+This project is a model of database, where users can add, delete or change their events.
-User can add or delete new wvents with different headings and dates.
+Events is a date, a type of the event and a string describing the event.
-Databese autoatically sorts events by dates anf if dates are equal by events in alphabet order.
+Database sorts events by date.
+If dates are equal, events are sorted by strings in alphabetical order.
-Progect consists of several files and has various classes and structures.